 Autonomous systems are expected to achieve reliable performance in increasingly complex environments with increasingly complex objectives.
 Yet, it is often challenging to design a mathematical formulation that captures all safety and liveness requirements across various operational conditions.
 Minimizing a misspecified cost function may lead to undesirable performance, regardless of the quality of the optimization algorithm.
 However, a domain expert is often able to demonstrate desirable or undesirable behavior that implicitly captures the task specifications.
 As a simple illustration, consider the navigation task in Fig.~\ref{fig:doorkey_high_level}, requiring a door to be unlocked before reaching a goal state.
 Instead of encoding the task requirements as a cost function, an expert may provide several demonstrations of navigating to the goal, some of which require picking up the key whenever the door is locked.
 A reinforcement learning agent should infer the underlying logic sequence of the demonstrated task in order to learn the desired behavior.

-Inverse reinforcement learning (IRL) \citep{Ng2000IRL, Ratliff2006MMP, Ziebart2008MaxEnt} focuses on inferring the latent costs of expert demonstrations.
-Early works assume that the cost is linear in a set of state features and minimize the feature expectation difference between learned policy and demonstrations. \citet{Ziebart2008MaxEnt} use dynamic programming to find a maximum entropy (MaxEnt) policy which maximizes the likelihood of the demonstrated actions.
-Later works \citep{Levine2011Nonlinear, Wulfmeier2016DeepMaxEnt} introduce Gaussian process or deep neural networks to learn nonlinear cost functions. \citet{Finn2016GCL} use sampling to estimate the partition function in the MaxEnt formulation. \citet{Fu2017AIRL} use adversarial learning to find disentangled costs that are robust to environment changes.
-Most IRL models, however, consider general cost formulations that do not explicitly capture the sequencing and compositional requirements of the demonstrated task \citep{Vazquez2017LearningTaskSpecs, Krishnan2019SWIRL}.
+Inverse reinforcement learning (IRL) \cite{Ng2000IRL, Ratliff2006MMP, Ziebart2008MaxEnt} focuses on inferring the latent costs of expert demonstrations.
+Early works assume that the cost is linear in a set of state features and minimize the feature expectation difference between learned policy and demonstrations. \cite{Ziebart2008MaxEnt} use dynamic programming to find a maximum entropy (MaxEnt) policy which maximizes the likelihood of the demonstrated actions.
+Later works \cite{Levine2011Nonlinear, Wulfmeier2016DeepMaxEnt} introduce Gaussian process or deep neural networks to learn nonlinear cost functions. \cite{Finn2016GCL} builds a connection between MaxEnt IRL and adversarial learning and solves continuous control problems.
+Most IRL models, however, consider general cost formulations that do not explicitly capture sequencing and compositional requirements of the demonstrated task \cite{Vazquez2017LearningTaskSpecs, Krishnan2019SWIRL}.
 Compared to a general cost formulation, this paper shows the logical structure of a complex task can be inferred from demonstrations.
 Exploiting the underlying task logic in planning ensures that the learned agent behavior mode matches the demonstrations.

-Hierarchical reinforcement learning and the options framework \citep{Sutton1999Temporal, Kulkarni2016HRL, Bacon2017Option, Riemer2018Learning} are formulations that learn task decomposition and temporal abstraction.
-Options are high-level macro-actions consisting of primitive actions. \citet{Fox2017DeepOptions} introduce a multi-level hierarchical model to discover options from demonstrations where option boundaries are inferred for trajectory segmentation. \citet{Kipf2019Compile} use an unsupervised encoder-decoder model to predict subtask segmentation and categorical latent encoding. \citet{Xie2020DeepIL} use graph recurrent neural networks with relational features between objects for high-level planning and low-level primitive dynamics prediction.
+Hierarchical reinforcement learning and options framework \cite{Sutton1999Temporal, Kulkarni2016HRL, Bacon2017Option, Riemer2018Learning} are formulations that learn task decomposition and temporal abstraction.
+Options are high-level macro-actions consisting of primitive actions. \cite{Fox2017DeepOptions} introduces a multi-level hierarchical model to discover options from demonstrations where option boundaries are inferred for trajectory segmentation. \cite{Kipf2019Compile} uses an unsupervised encoder-decoder model to predict subtask segmentation and categorical latent encoding. \cite{Xie2020DeepIL} uses graph recurrent neural networks with relational features between objects for high-level planning and low-level primitive dynamics prediction.